RituBaviskar/LeetMatric/README.md

 LeetMatric project display the number of question you have solved in LeetCode platform.
-We can enter the user name and search how many questions are done by the user and we can see other things also.
+We can enter the user name and search how many questions are done by the user and also we can see OverAll Submission, Acceptance Rate of code, Ranking and zcontribution Points

 Layout Screen Shot :-